Subscribe to our newsletters!

 Lancaster wealth advisory merges with Maryland firm

 Tim Decker initially turned to Greenspring Advisors as part of the succession planning for staff and clients of his Lancaster-based wealth management firm, ISI Financial Group.
-Greenspring, a larger firm based in Towson, Maryland, would take over if something happened to him, Decker said.But he decided not to wait, in part due to the challenges of hiring in today’s environment.
-ISI […]
+Greenspring, a larger firm based in Towson, Maryland, would take over if something happened to him, Decker said.But he decided not to wait, in part due to the challenges of hiring in today’s […]

 To access this post, you must purchase biznewsPA Subscription or biznewsPA Team Subscriptions.